pantheon-systems/example-terminus-auto-update-script/README.md

 4. Update the site UUID in the `.env` file
 5. Update _scenarios_ in `backstop.js` with URLs for pages you wish to check with visual regression
 	* `url` refers to the live URL and `referenceUrl` refers to the same page on the Pantheon multidev environment
-6. Ping the [CircleCI API](https://circleci.com/docs/api/) at the desired frequency, e.g. daily, to run the script
+6. Ping the [CircleCI API](https://circleci.com/docs/api/) at the desired frequency, e.g. daily, to run the script.
+You will need to set the `CRON_BUILD` variable, sent as POST data.
+See the [nightly build doc](https://circleci.com/docs/1.0/nightly-builds/) for details.

 ## Notes ##
 This workflow assumes the `master` branch (dev) and test environments on Pantheon are always in a shippable state as the script will automatically deploy changes from dev to test and live.